 Feast of Saints Michael, Gabriel and Raphael, archangels

 Angels are spiritual beings who assist God with those tasks on earth and in heaven.
 In the readings today we read that, “Thousands upon thousands were ministering to him, and myriads upon myriads attended him.”(Dn 7:9 – 10) What a sight that must be!
 All of those spiritual beings tending to God and doing what God commands.
 As I picture it in my mind’s eye it seems as if Heaven is a very busy place.
 During the Triduum I have pondered what the angels were doing as Christ went through his Passion, death and Resurrection.
-I can hear God telling Michael, No, hold back your angels, do not interfere.
+I can imagine Michael standing ready with an army of angels, waiting for God’s command.
 Gabriel watching with great sadness and Raphael wanting to heal broken hearts.
 And then great joy with Christ’s Resurrection and Ascension.
 And most likely they too understood the plan that God had in mind and tended to Christ on the day of Resurrection and the Ascension.

 Today is a good day to reflect on these Archangels.
 Read and reflect on your favorite Archangel story and see where God leads you.